d-boers/the-vinerist-app/README.md

 # The Vinerist

+The Vinerist app is deployed and can be visited [here](54.189.178.229)

+> The app was designed for mobile-first and is best viewed around 375 x 667px.
+Repsonsive styling will come if time allows.
+> Google Maps API key may be deprecated at time of viewing.

 ## Overview

 The Vinerist is a React application that aims to be a social database for vintage and winery reviews in the Naramata region.
 This app was built as my capstone project for the BrainStation program over a two week period.
 The application itself is built with: